 Corporate and Unallocated: In addition to these four business segments, 3M assigns certain costs to "Corporate and Unallocated," which is presented separately in the preceding business segments table and in Note 21.
 Corporate and Unallocated operating income (loss) includes "corporate special items" and "other corporate expense-net".
 Corporate special items include net costs for significant litigation impacting operating income (loss) associated with PFAS-related other environmental and Combat Arms Earplugs matters.
 In addition, during the voluntary chapter 11 bankruptcy period (which began in July 2022 and ended in June 2023-see Note 18) costs associated with the Aearo portion of respirator mask/asbestos matters were also included in corporate special items.
 Prior to the bankruptcy, costs associated with Combat Arms Earplugs matters were not included in the Corporate net costs for significant litigation special item, instead being reflected in the Safety and Industrial business segment.
 Corporate special items also include divestiture costs, gain/loss on business divestitures (see Note 3), divestiture-related restructuring costs (see Note 5), and Russia exit costs/benefits (see Note 17).
 Divestiture costs include costs related to separating and divesting substantially an entire business segment of 3M following public announcement of its intended divestiture.
-Other corporate expense-net includes items such as net costs related to limited unallocated corporate staff and centrally managed material resource centers of expertise costs, corporate philanthropic activity, gains/losses from sales of property, plant and equipment and other assets, and other net costs that 3M may choose not to allocate directly to its business segments.
+Other corporate expense-net includes items such as net costs related to similar unallocated corporate staff and centrally managed material resource centers of expertise costs, corporate philanthropic activity, gains/losses from sales of property, plant and equipment and other assets, and other net costs that 3M may choose not to allocate directly to its business segments.
 Other corporate expense-net also includes costs and income from transition supply, manufacturing and service arrangements with divested businesses.
-Items classified as revenue from this activity are included in Corporate and Unallocated net sales.
-Because Corporate and Unallocated includes a variety of miscellaneous items, it is subject to fluctuation on a quarterly and annual basis.
+Items classified as revenue from this activity are included in Corporate and Unallocated includes a variety of miscellaneous items, it is sub